Celebrating Crawley’s heroes with the Crawley Community Awards.

 Who can attend the Awards Presentation Evening?

-Shortlisted nominees along with family, friends, supporters and those who nominated them will be invited to attend the Awards Presentation Evening at The Hawth on Monday 16th March at 7.00pm.
+Shortlisted nominees along with family, friends, supporters and those who nominated them will be invited to attend the Awards Presentation Evening at The Hawth in mid March.
 The event is strictly by invitation only.

 Children are very welcome.
 Parents and carers will know best whether their children will be happy to remain seated for the duration of the event.